andersju/webbkoll/README.md

   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`
   * Make sure PhearJS and redis are running on the hosts/ports specified in `config/dev.exs`
+  * Download the [GeoLite2 country database](https://dev.maxmind.com/geoip/geoip2/geolite2/) in MaxMind DB binary format, extract it, and make sure it's available as `priv/GeoLite2-Country.mmdb` (or as specified in `config/config.exs`).
   * Start Phoenix endpoint with `mix phoenix.server` (or in an interactive shell: `iex -S mix phoenix.server`)

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.